 "Some companies are reluctant to hire from out of the area because it is a big investment on their part in terms of relocation and onboarding," said Sara Sutton Fell, CEO of job-listing website FlexJobs.
 "You really need to sell yourself based on your qualifications and the value you can add to that particular company."

 Whether you're traveling to the job site or videoconferencing with the hiring manager, here are a few tips to help you prepare for an out-of-state job interview.
-[6 Interview Tips and Tricks for 2014]

 Research the area